 Yale University’s “Cataloging E-Monographs: Copy Cataloging and Variant Format Cataloging” was also consulted for these procedures and may prove helpful (https://web.library.yale.edu/cataloging/e-resources/e-books-copy).

 First search OneSearch.
 Use the supplied spreadsheet or invoice with bib and order number.
 Then follow the appropriate step below.
 Note that we will no longer add the electronic information to the existing record for print.

 OCLC is currently working to combine multiple electronic records into a single provider-neutral one.
 This means that the issuing entity and file format (HTML, PDF, Word, etc.) of the item no longer matter, but rather, all online manifestations are to be described with a single record.
 But until this process has been completed, you may find multiples.
 If one or more electronic records matches the online resource (same title, publication information, edition statement, series, etc.), choose as the basis for cataloging:

 You will need to derive one from the record for the print version.
 To do this, locate the corresponding print record (same title, publication information, edition statement, series, etc.), then:

 007 c |b r |d c |e n |h u |i n |j u |k u |l u

-5. 050/090 Call Number Each electronic book should have its own LC call number, including class stem, Cutter, and date.
-(An existing the library catalog call number may have work letters such as “eb,” in which case you should remove.)
+Each electronic book should have its own LC call number, including class stem, Cutter, and date.
+Do not use work letters such as “eb” unless there is a print version with the same call number.
 For example:

 050 4 HG1615.25 |b .B49 1998